Polk PSW111 Subwoofer Review-The Little Sub That Could

 Unfortunately, they were just normal computer speakers.
 Behind them though was more audio equipment, and that’s when things got interesting.
 I see home theater speakers, receivers, and all kinds of cool stuff.

-Long story short I end up buying a receiver, subwoofer, speakers, and sound bar for pennies pretty much; it was super cheap.
-So that’s the focus of today, that sub which was the Polk PSW111.
+Long story short I end up buying a receiver, subwoofer, speakers, and a sound bar.
+So that’s the focus of today, that particular subwoofer.

 So usually what’s common with subwoofer reviews is that they like to make mention of what type of box that it came in along with stuff like that.
 Unfortunately though, I would have no idea of knowing what type of box it came in since I didn’t exactly buy it at a store.